dilians-it/dilians-it/README.md

 # Dilians IT Ltd.

 Welcome to Dilians IT Ltd.!
 We are a passionate team of professionals driven by innovation and dedicated to delivering solutions in **Web Development, AI/ML**, and **UI/UX** design.
-Our primary focus is on contributing to the open-source community by building meaningful projects and software that benefit all.
+We believe in creating impactful, open-source solutions and actively contributing to the global open-source community.
 ## About Us

 Dilians IT Ltd. was founded to provide customized technology solutions that meet the needs of businesses and individuals.
 We focus on delivering the following services: